colindean/talks/bitcoin-technical/bitcoin-technical.md

 * Public key cryptography
 * Basic networking fundamentals
+* Mobile phone or computer

 # Introduction

 Digital cryptocurrency.

-* Digital - not a physical object (although physical manifestations exist)
+* Digital - not a physical object
 * Crypto - secured by cryptography
 * Currency - can be used as a medium of exchange, i.e. money.